vendasta/api-gateway-docs/docs/Guides/Scim/Guide-to-sync-users-in-vendasta.md

 ## Step 2 : Vendasta SCIM Endpoints to sync users

 A [schema](https://www.ibm.com/docs/en/odi?topic=apis-schema-api) is metadata that tells us how our data is structured.
 Most databases implement some form of schema which enables us to reason about our data in a more structured manner.

 We support a [User schema](../../../openapi/scim/scim.yaml/paths/~1{namespace}~1Schemas) which is used in our SCIM APIs.
+Also the [System Operation](../../../openapi/scim/scim.yaml/paths/~1{namespace}~1ResourceTypes) section which will expose all of our supported configurations

 Endpoint Name | Method | URL | &nbsp;&nbsp;&nbsp; Description
 ---------|----------|---------|---------------